 12 pack half chicken and half duck eggs (half and half) = $6

 18 pack half and half = $8

-We will send out an email on Wednesday to ask if you are interested in purchasing eggs.
-Let us know by Friday at noon, what your order is.
+We will send out an email on Sunday to ask if you are interested in purchasing eggs.
+Let us know by Monday evening, what your order is.
+Use the Local Line online marketplace to place your order and pay.
 The sooner you respond, the better chance of getting your order filled.
-The eggs will be delivered on Friday afternoon.
+The eggs will be delivered on Wednesday afternoon.

-Make sure to leave a cooler on your front porch by 3:00PM on Friday afternoon.
-Put cash (we are looking into maybe a PayPal payment but do not have it set up yet), your loyalty card, and any empty egg cartons in the cooler.
+Make sure to leave a cooler on your front porch by 3:00PM on Wednesday afternoon.
+Put your loyalty card and any empty egg cartons in the cooler.
 If this is your first order, you will receive a loyalty card with your egg order.
 A hard sided, nonporous cooler would work best, such as this…

 We will take all precautions and use hand sanitizer before handling any cartons.
 Once the eggs have been placed in the cooler, you will receive a text message stating that your eggs have been delivered.
 If you think you might not be able to get to them right away, it may be a good idea to put a small ice pack in the cooler.